OlgaMunaieva/project-savePets05/README.md

 ### MainPage
 When you first enter the application using the link [Your Pets App](https://olgamunaieva.github.io/project-savePets05/), the user gets to the main page with a welcome message and a menu in the header (for mobile and desktop versions, this is a burger menu).
 By clicking on the logo, the user is taken to the main page.\
+### Header
+When clicking on the header menu items, an unauthorized user can get to Notices Page, NewsPage, OurFriendsPage with limited functionality (to be described below).
+For an authorized user, the functionality will be complete.
+On the right side of the window there is an authorization menu block.
+For an unauthorized user, this is Register and Login.
+For an authorized user, this is Logout and a link to UserPage.
 ![Open main page](./assets/main-page.png)

 ### Registration page